 The SSFS Tech Partnership: Information Technology (IT) and Inquiry Guides (IG)

 Technology at SSFS is supported by the Information Technology Department (IT) and the Inquiry Guides team (IG).
 The IT Department is responsible for the infrastructure of the school: the hardware, systems, and device management that makes learning possible.
 The IG team is the Library and educational technology staff who are responsible for developing, integrating, and managing the educational technology at SSFS.
 IG provides resources, guidance, and tools for the effective use of information in its many forms.

-At Sandy Spring Friends School, technology is integrated by teachers in project-based learning assignments across the curriculum for each grade level.
-Laptops, Chromebooks, and iPads are used extensively as tools for exploration, collaboration, and as a demonstration of our students’ learning.
-Students use teacher-selected apps and online resources as learning tools to help them acquire important, developmentally-appropriate learning skills in exciting new ways.
-Across all three divisions, students utilize technology to create dynamic presentations in their classes by creating videos, presentations, podcasts, and more.
-Additionally, our faculty offer hands-on learning opportunities for students including coding, game design, robotics, and computer science.
+At Sandy Spring Friends School, technology is integrated by teachers in assignments and projects across the curriculum for each grade level.
+Laptops, Chromebooks, and iPads are used extensively as tools for exploration, collaboration, communication, and for creating content to demonstrate learning.
+Students use teacher-selected apps and online resources as learning tools to help them acquire developmentally-appropriate learning skills.
+Across all three divisions students utilize technology to research and analyze information, create presentations, videos, podcasts, and more.
+Computer science curriculum includes coding, Lego robotics, engineering, intro programming, and AP computer science.

 Every student at SSFS—Preschool-Grade 12—is equipped with an iPad, Chromebook, or laptop, based on the age-appropriate capabilities and curricular activities of each grade level:

 - All students in PK3 through 1st Grade are issued iPads.
 All students in Grades 2 through 5 are issued Chromebooks.
 The devices, apps, and other necessary technology are all provided and maintained by the School.